cs50/cs50.readthedocs.io/zoom.md

 Enter full screen when a participant shares screen
 </strong>
 <p>
-Uncheck this box so that your screen isn't reconfigured when someone else shares their screen.
+Uncheck this box in Zoom so that your screen isn't reconfigured when someone else shares their screen.
 </p>
 </li>